Dhubri

-The town is also an important commercial centre and had a busy river port particularly for jute.
-Dhubri is called the "Land of Rivers" as it is covered three sides by Brahmaputra and Gadadhar rivers.
+The town is also an important commercial centre and had a busy river port, particularly for jute.
+Dhubri is called the "Land of Rivers" as it is covered on three sides by the Brahmaputra and Gangadhar rivers.

 History

-The word 'Dhuburi' comes from a legendary lady named Netai-Dhubuni.
-Legends say that Netai-Dhubuni was a laundress who used to wash clothes of the Gods and Goddesses in a small ghat in Dhubri.
-The story is connected with Behula-Lakhindar.
-Lakhinar was the son of Chand Sadagar and Behula was Lakhindar's spouse.
-The word Dhubri is believed to have originated from the word 'Dhubuni' (a lady who washes clothes).
-According to Bodo-Kacharis, the word is of Bodo origin and derived from Dubri, a kind of grass.
-The story of lady Netai-Dhubuni is widely accepted for the naming history of Dhubri.
-Adjacent to this Netai-Dhubuni ghat, there is the Gurdwara Sri Tegh Bahadur Sahib stands.

-This place is famous for the Sikh Gurdwara Gurdwara Damdama Sahib or Thara Sahib which was constructed in memory of visit of First Sikh Guru Nanak and later it was followed by visit of Ninth guru, Guru Tegh Bahadur and the Gurdwara is named as Gurdwara Sri Guru Tegh Bahadur Sahib.
-Hence, it has great importance for Sikh community.

-Until 1874, Dhubri was mostly a part of Koch Rajbongshi kings.
-In 1874, the British Government created a new province named Assam Valley Province and incorporated Goalpara district area comprising three civil subdivisions Dhubri, Goalpara and Kokrajhar with the new Assam Province.
+Until 1874, Dhubri was mostly ruled by Koch Kings.
+In 1874, the British government created a new province named Assam Valley Province and incorporated Goalpara district area comprising three civil subdivisions Dhubri, Goalpara and Kokrajhar with the new Assam Province.
 In 1879, the district headquarters was shifted from Goalpara to Dhubri city.
 The district of Dhubri is again subdivided in three districts namely Dhubri, Goalpara and Kokrajhar.
 The City of Dhubri falls under the jurisdiction of the district of Dhubri whose headquarters is at city Dhubri.

 The present Dhubri District is one of the three Civil Sub-divisions of erst-while Goalpara district, established in 1876 during British regime.
 In 1879 the District headquarters was shifted from Goalpara to Dhubri.

-In the year 1983 Goalpara district was divided into four separate districts and Dhubri is one of those.
+In 1983 Goalpara district was divided into four separate districts and Dhubri is one of those.
 Covering an area of 2,838 km2. including forests, riverines, hills etc. the district has become the most densely populated district in India with a density of 584 persons per km2.(As per 2001 census).

-Dhubri District has been visited by many historical personalities like Guru Nanaka, Srimanta Sankardeva, Guru Teg Bahadur, Swami Vivekananda, Mahatma Gandhi, Netaji Subhas Chandra Bose, Gopinath Bordoloi and others.

-Dhubri town also was very famous for the Match Factory (WIMCO), though it has shut down due to circumstances but still people who had witnessed the same still remembering the beauty of the factory its staff quarters and their modern art of living.

-Dhubri is also famous for its Durga Puja and Dashera.

 The Dhubri city was first constituted as a Municipality in 1883.
 The Dhubri city is 290 km far from the State Capital at Dispur.